Menu

 AGENCY SAFETY AND EMERGENCY PREPAREDNESS

 Access Resources considers safety and preparedness for emergencies as an important part of delivering quality service.
-Our practices are based upon and reflect comprehensive Occupational Health and Safety Procedures.
-Staff are trained in Non-Violent Crisis Intervention (i.e. NVCI training).
-Access Resources remains committed to the use of the least restrictive intervention options available.
+Our practices reflect Occupational Health and Safety Procedures.
+Employees are trained in Non-Violent Crisis Intervention (i.e. NVCI training).
+Access Resources is committed to the use of the least restrictive intervention options available.

 Among Access Resources' many safety precautions, the agency has in place a detailed procedure for both critical incidents and natural disasters should they occur.
 If there any question, concerns or comments about safety and preparedness, please contact an Access Resources staff member.